I'm feeling really excited.

 There they are.

-I realize that this story is so much bigger than just one journey, and so it's sort of been like a journey of m as a filmmaker and young person, just trying to figure out how to the rapidly changing world and what I can do to sort of help and communicate in something that I love.
+I realize that this story is so much bigger than just one person's journey, and so it's sort of been like a journey of me as a filmmaker and young person, just trying to figure out how to navigate the rapidly changing world and what I can do to sort of help and communicate in something that I love.

 This is one small part of a very big issue.

-But I think when you can break i and find that passion and approa excitement and enthusiasm and co through something that you love, which for me is wintertime and for a lot of the people that is winter time, I think you can do a lot of good when you come at it from that passionate, inspired perspective.
+But I think when you can break it down and find that passion and approach it with excitement and enthusiasm and come at it through something that you love, which for me is wintertime and for a lot of the people that I talk to is winter time, I think you can do a lot of good when you come at it from that passionate, inspired perspective, it's been a joy to share Gabriel's passion and journey into New Hampshire's winter.

-Support for the production of Wi to the Wild is provided by the A Reen Charitable Trust, Bailey Ch Foundation and viewers like you.
+Support for the production of Windows to the Wild is provided by the Alice J. Reen Charitable Trust, Bailey Charitable Foundation and viewers like you.

 Ugh, I'm going to make the outtakes.